Patreon/platform-documentation/source/includes/_intro.md

 Welcome to the Patreon Platform!
 Get familiar with the Patreon platform products and tools using the tutorials and references below.

-These docs are intended to mainly be a reference.
-For an overview of use cases, check our our [developer portal](https://www.patreon.com/portal).
+Want more than a reference?
+For a broader overview and use cases, check our our [developer portal](https://www.patreon.com/portal).

 <aside class="success">
 We'd love to hear from you.